meghs315/TinyMLProjects/README.md

 ## TinyML Projects

-Weekly labs for EE 446: Tiny Machine Learning for Ultra Low-Power Edge Computing at the University of Washington.
+Weekly labs and homework assignments for EE 446: Tiny Machine Learning for Ultra Low-Power Edge Computing at the University of Washington.

 TinyML is the practice of deploying machine learning models on ultra-low-power microcontrollers with strict memory, compute, and energy constraints.